 The 401cr goes further, with the ability to rotate forever without 'winding up'.
 Essentially, it can do two things no other simulator can: It can provide a perfect one-to-one ratio between vehicle rotation and simulator rotation, and it can do so without washouts or any inverse forces.

-The 401CR can give you exactly - and only - what they're expecting, leaving you free to drive instead of translating the simulator's cues.
+The 401cr can give you exactly — and only — what you're expecting, leaving you free to drive instead of translating the simulator's cues.

 So, this is great!
 But what we found when we started testing the 401 is this: Not only is it important to feel the rotation of the car when you've broken the rear end loose, or in a four-wheel drift, but it makes an incredible difference even when the car's glued down to the road.
 The ability to feel the rotation of the car through the corner means you know where you are in space; that sense of turning tells you even more than your eyes how close you are to the apex.

 I have a tendency to apex too early in the 301; even more so when driving a desk.
 The feeling of positioning left-right on the road with the standard 401 is vastly improved — and with the 401cr, it's downright uncanny.